-In American history, former presidents of the United States may have mixed records of success and popularity, but everyone can agree they were strong men to be respected.
-In our modern world of fast-paced social media, taking a trip to a historical presidential homestead can be an informative and relaxing way to reconnect with the values and history that make up our unique brand of American patriotism.
+In American history, former presidents of the United States may have had mixed records of success and popularity, but everyone can agree they were men to be respected.
+In our modern world of fast-paced social media, taking a trip to historical presidential homesteads can be an informative and relaxing way to reconnect with the values and history that make up our unique brand of American patriotism.

 Add one of the following presidential homesteads to your next vacation, weekend getaway, or Presidents’ Day field trip, to appreciate the private life of a man who shaped our country.

-While many may not see this as a presidential homestead, it has been the official residence of every United States president, excepting George Washington.
-While many presidents preferred their homesteads to the White House, it is integral to the tenure of each president.
+Although not often thought of as a presidential homestead, it has been the official residence of every United States president, excepting George Washington.
+While many presidents preferred their own homesteads to the White House, it is integral to the tenure of each president.

 The tour is self-guided, so it is a good idea to do a little reading beforehand to be able to more fully appreciate this storied building.
 Also, you must request a tour through your Congressperson, so make sure you plan with ample time in advance.
 While you are in Washington, D.C., visit the National Museum of American History to see presidential artifacts and even the 15-star flag that flew over Fort McHenry during the war of 1812 and inspired the writing of our National Anthem.